 Step 2: Park the car in the shade.

 Step 3: Apply WD-40® Smart Straw Multi-Use to the tar spots – using the Smart Straw for a precise application.
+Please note, WD-40 may soften or remove any wax or polish coatings that were previously applied to the car paint.
+Always test on a hidden spot first to assess compatibility!

 Step 4: Leave on for a few minutes.